How to Get Sponsorship for Mountaineering

 We are the biggest believer in our own dreams but in seeking sponsorship we need to ask why other people should/will care.
 Is there a unique angle or story behind your climb that you can use to rally an audience?.

 For instance is there a way of motivating underserved youth with your climbs and then pitching that inspirational message to a brand that wants to engage a young market with the same messaging?
 Or are you relatable to a specific audience that the sponsor also wants to engage?
-Do you already have an audience that you can capitalize on (This can be, but doesn’t have to be a social media audience – perhaps you have access to a large group of people through your work or contacts?
+Do you already have an audience that you can capitalize on.
+This could be a social media audience – perhaps you have access to a large group of people through your network?

 Having a strong and interesting ‘angle’ and ‘why’ also helps gain media attention and when you have media attention it is much easier to secure sponsorship.